neoforged/governance/removal.md

 ## D. Voting

-1. Once the discussion period has ended, a vote shall be held for 7 days, which shall be open to all Members of the Neo Team _except_ for the Member being removed.
+1. Once the discussion period has ended, a vote shall be held for 7 days, which shall be open to all Members of the Neo Team _except_ for the Member under removal.

     1.1.
 The vote shall be a secret ballot, with the question _"Shall (name) be removed as a member of the (team name)?"_, and the options _"Yes"_ and _"No"_.